 - If you visit (in most cases, this is best), don't go alone.
 Having a second person along might keep things under control and running smoothly.
 Here are a few additional tips: - Make an appointment.
-Say that you want to talk about his or her future as a in Scouting, and mention the volunteer who is coming with you.
+Say that you want to talk about his or her future as a \\\\\\ in Scouting, and mention the volunteer who is coming with you.
 Refuse to say more.
 He or she should get the message.

 - Be businesslike, brief, and pleasant.
+Tell the person that you have made a mistake.
+He or she apparently isn't able to carry out the assignment.
+You had assumed otherwise, and that was your mistake.
 Commend the person's other contributions in or out of Scouting, but indicate that you must now take action to replace the volunteer in this assignment.
 Be factual.
 Be prepared to listen.
 Don't argue. - Honor the person's dignity and avoid gossip.
 Don't verbally attack the volunteer.
 Protect his or her self-esteem.
 Share the responsibility and say, "We've both made some mistakes."
 Don't dump all of the blame on the other person.
 Don't say something you might be sorry for later.
 Just explain, wait, listen, repeat yourself if necessary, and leave. - Be prepared for four possible reactions.
 The volunteer might: - 1.
 Be smooth and controlled - 2.
-Be shocked and emotional - Become angry - Be relieved and ready to discuss practical solutions for the future - Before pulling the plug, make sure members of the next higher authority to you, are behind you.
+Be shocked and emotional - 3.
+Become angry - 4.
+Be relieved and ready to discuss practical solutions for the future - Before pulling the plug, make sure members of the next higher authority to you, are behind you.
 Then you can tell the person that the decision is nonnegotiable.